Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_z-position.jpg){.aligncenter .size-medium}

-In gSender, select the rotary axis tab, then Click ‘Probe Rotary Z-axis’ and the Z-axis will begin probing automatically, setting the Z-zero point for you.
+In gSender, select the rotary axis tab, then Click **Probe Rotary Z-axis** and the Z-axis will begin probing automatically, setting the Z-zero point for you.
 This will need to be done for each tool change in addition to the beginning of each job.

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_probez.jpg){.aligncenter .size-full .nar}